zheng0xd/JATIC-internal-docs/docs/org-process/roles.md

-# Agile Roles and Responsibilities
+# Team Roles & Responsibilities

-## Purpose

-This document describes the key roles and their responsibilities within the Agile scrum methodology.
+The program defines a common framework for roles and responsibilities in each development team, closely following the scrum methodology.

-Details about agile ceremonies and meetings can be found in [`Calendar`](https://gitlab.jatic.net/jatic/calendar/-/issues/?sort=created_date&state=all&label_name%5B%5D=Sprint%20Ceremony&first_page_size=20).
+This document outlines these roles and their responsibilities, including the areas where they have been tailored to the program's specific context.
+Each team is reqiured to implement these roles, particularly a scrum master and a product owner.

-All of the blocks are quotes from the reference below.
+All of the blocks below are quotes from [Atlassian's Scrum Roles](https://www.atlassian.com/agile/scrum/roles).

-## Roles

-### Development team member
+## Development team

 > The development team can be comprised of all kinds of people including designers, writers, programmers, etc.
 >